Healthycell REM Sleep Review

 There are 18 active ingredients, ranging from valerian to melatonin and GABA.
 I can’t help but wonder if the idea is to cover as many bases as possible to potentially satisfy more customers.
 Or do they know through tests of their own that adding so many ingredients is both effective and necessary?

 To find out for myself, I took it every night for a week to see what effect it had.
-I decided to compare my sleep tracker data that week with three earlier weeks, and also with the week in which I took another multi-ingredient sleep aid – Remrise.
+I decided to compare my sleep tracker data that week with three earlier weeks, and also with the week in which I took another multi-ingredient sleep aid – Remrise (which has since been discontinued).

 In this review, I’ll first talk about my experience of taking it and how I felt.
-Then I’ll look at my sleep tracker data for that week, and finally list the ingredients and warnings.
+Then I’ll look at my sleep tracker data for that week, and finally look at the ingredients.

-As interesting as the results may be, please take them with a pinch of salt and see this as a personal experiment though.
-After all, it’s just one person’s results with a consumer device – very far from a rigorous scientific study.
+As interesting as my sleep tracking data may be, please take it with a pinch of salt – it’s just one person’s results with a consumer device.

 My experience